athenalabs/acorn-player/docs/shells.md

 ## EmptyShell
 EmptyShell (defined in [empty.shell.js](/athenalabs/acorn-player/blob/master/js/src/shells/empty.shell.js)) is a shell that contains no media.
-An acorn's type is EmptyShell initially before any media has been added, or can become EmptyShell if all of its media is removed.
+An acorn's type is EmptyShell initially before any media has been added and it reverts to EmptyShell if all of its media is removed.

 ### Source
 #### Data Model Example